platipodium/vinos/doc/odd/paper.md

 ### Learning

-To enable learning, boats implement a memory of best hauls, recording the amount caught and the cell location, This memory has size 20.
+To enable learning, boats implement a memory of best hauls, recording the amount caught and the cell location.
+This memory has size 20.
 After a training phase, boats may choose to steam preferentially to one of the best 10 past experienced locations to start fishing.
 Learning is not used in the current version of the model.

 ### Prediction